 Most organic cheeses use plastic in their final packaging.
-The most highly contaminated will be blocks which have been shrink-wrapped.
+The most highly contaminated will be blocks that have been shrink-wrapped.
 This is because the film is warm/hot when it comes into contact with the cheese.
-The heat encourages migration of contamination from the plastic into the cheese.
+The heat encourages the migration of contamination from the plastic into the cheese.

 Whey is a mostly water-loving substance left over from the cheesemaking process.
-However, studies have shown that many organic contaminates can be bound to the milk proteins.
+However, studies have shown that many organic contaminants can be bound to the milk proteins.

 Fruit & veggies

-Vegetables in both the exposure and decontamination phases will be coordinated to accommodate seasonally available local products obtained from USDA-certified organic farms which do not use recycled wastewater for irrigation.
+Vegetables in both the exposure and decontamination phases will be coordinated to accommodate seasonally available local products obtained from USDA-certified organic farms that do not use recycled wastewater for irrigation.

 Most supermarket fruits and vegetables are grown with commercial fertilizers and an increasing percentage are fertilized with biosolids — a euphemism for the sludge from municipal sewage treatment plants.